hrishim/llvl_prog1_book/src/integer_inst.md

 ## Count leading zeros using CLZ instruction

-- Refer earlier example in integer sectiom
+- Refer earlier example in integer section

 Counting leading zeroes in a number is such a common requirement in programs that the ARM ISA includes a specific instruction that does the job.

 > clz \<Wd\>, \<Wn\>

-This instruction counts the nimber of leading zeroes of the number stored in Wn and places the result in Wd!!
+This instruction counts the number of leading zeroes of the number stored in Wn and places the result in Wd!!
 The result value is 32 if no bits are set in the source register, and zero if bit 31 is set.
-In this execercise let us redo the exercise using this instruction.
+In this exercise let us redo the exercise using this instruction.

 To compile and run: